Josperdo/Josperdo/README.md

 # Hi, I’m John 👋

-Currently operating in the **GRC** space with a strong focus on cybersecurity frameworks and risk management.
-I’m actively building **technical security skills** through hands-on projects, labs, and automation — aiming to transition into a more technical role in security engineering, application security, detection engineering, etc.
+Currently operating in the **GRC** space with a strong focus on cybersecurity frameworks and risk management, I’m actively building **technical security skills** through hands-on projects, labs, and automation — aiming to transition into a more technical role in security engineering, application security, detection engineering, etc.

 ---